ElementsProject/lightning/doc/INSTALL.md

 **Note**: You may need to include `testnet=1` in `bitcoin.conf`

-To Build on Fedora 27 or above
+To Build on Fedora
 ---------------------

+OS version: Fedora 27 or above

 Get dependencies:
 ```